layilin/SP23-33852/_annotations/book4.md

 158.607 untimely hours.
 Planters were often concerned about the enslaved marrying across plantations, since they believed that such marriages would lead to lost time from work.
 They also believed that traveling between plantations would foster ideas of independence.

-[plant] 158.611 prickly vine.
+* [plant] 158.611 prickly vine.
 Probably the prickly withe (*Selenicereus triangularis*), a cactus native to the Caribbean that produces a fruit sometimes known as the strawberry pear.

 [plant] 158.611n Chili-strawberry.
 The Chilean strawberry (*Fragaria chiloensis*) is native to the Pacific Northwest but was probably spread by migratory birds to Hawaii and Chile, where indigenous peoples began cultivating it thousands of years ago.
 In the eighteenth century, the Chilean strawberry was brought to Europe, where it was crossed with the Virginia strawberry (*Fragaria virginiana*) to create today's commercial strawberry (*Fragaria x ananassa*).

-[plant] 159.613 candle-weed. *Senna alata*, also known today as the candle bush or king of the forest.
+* [plant] 159.613 candle-weed. *Senna alata*, also known today as the candle bush or king of the forest.
 It is native to Central and South America and the Caribbean.

 159.615 moist Aquarius.
 Eleventh constellation of the zodiac, represented by a figure pouring water from a jar.
-The sun enters Aquarius in mid-January and exits in mid-February.
+The sun enters Aquarius in mid-January and exits it in mid-February.

 159.616 Wiltshire weaves.
 Wiltshire, a county in England, has been a center of the English weaving and woolen industry for nearly 4000 years.